Steven514/Unity-SingletonMono/README.md

 Easily extent a monobehaviour class into a singleton that one owuld expect a singleton to do (make sure not to duplicate the class, etc)

 Description:
-Base class includes the unity function Awake() (not overridable -- for good reason) while having a custom OnAwake() called at the end of the Awake(), after making sure there is not duplicate singleton instance object in the scene.
+Base class includes the unity function Awake() (not overridable -- for good reason) while having a custom OnAwake() called at the end of the Awake(), after making sure there is no other instance (duplicate) of this object in the scene.
+Handles duplicate objects by removing the ones that are not the instance/singleton.

 Purpose:
 Extend the singleton setup and the ability to say if we want to destroy the single on scene load (inspector field).
 Override a custom OnAwake() function so we don't hit reflection twice from overriding Awake(), and check if a duplicate is already in the scene while the singleton instance is already active to destroy it.